 Another White House adviser, legislative affairs director Marc Short, told NBC’s Chuck Todd on “Meet the Press”: “I think there’s a special place in hell for those who actually perpetrate” such crimes, “and I think Roy Moore has to do more explaining than he has done so far.”

 Short added: “There’s no Senate seat more important than the notion of child pedophilia, Chuck, I mean that’s reality.
 But having said that, he has not been proven guilty.
 We have to afford him the chance to defend himself,”

-Sen. Pat Toomey, R-Pennsylvania, said Sunday that the GOP should consider supporting Luther Strange, the President's choice in the Alabama Republican primary, as a write-in candidate.
-Strange, a former Alabama attorney general, was appointed to fill the Senate seat by former Gov. Robert Bentley in February, but lost the September primary
+Sen. Pat Toomey, R-Pennsylvania, said Sunday that the GOP should consider supporting Luther Strange, the President’s choice in the Alabama Republican primary, as a write-in candidate.
+Strange, a former Alabama attorney general, was appointed to fill the Senate seat by former Gov. Robert Bentley in February, but lost the September primary to Moore.

 “Luther Strange would be a strong candidate for a write-in,” he told “Meet the Press.”

 “We’ve got a 40-year-old allegation that is unprovable, probably,” Toomey added.
 “And despite that, many of us are suggesting that the preponderance of the evidence seems to support the accuser and, therefore, many of us, I’ll speak for myself, would prefer for Roy to step aside.
 I think that’s a responsible way to approach this.”